 Whether this market can support such an expansion is unclear.
 Riley notes that some of his large competitors have been struggling.
 Furnishings 2000 went out of business, and both R.H.
 Macy & Co. and Weinstock's parent company, Carter Hawley Hale, have filed for Chapter 11 bankruptcy protection.
 But he said Delta's gross sales for 1991 were some 8 percent to 10 percent above 1990 sales.
-Beds are a little different from other consumer items, he said: When you need one, you buy twin size futon mattress advisors.
+Beds are a little different from other consumer items, he said: When you need one, you buy a bedding product such as twin size futon mattress advisors.

 Delta hasn't felt a strong impact from the recession.
 "Evidently, there's enough business to go around," Riley said.